dsyou/FoodOrderSystem/README.md

 ##Running the aplication
 Once you have cloned the repository to your local machine, follow the directions below:
-1. Set the path into Food Excel file.
+1. Set the path to Food Excel file.
+You can set this path by two different ways directly from main class or with first program arguments args[0].
+2. If you want to change content of Excel remeber that:
+  * First Sheet contains Launch data (Name of Cuisines, Main course, Dessert, Price)
+  * Second Sheet contains Drinks data (Name, Price).

 ##Using the aplication
 1. Execution of action depends on the user's choice.
 Depending on the entered value it is possible to navigate via appliaction view, make order and etc.

-3.
+**IMPORTANT!** To make transaction complete select payment option in the General view.